Programs of Study

-Graduate students awarded teaching assistantships may have the opportunity to teach in the department's introductory course, The Analysis and Performance of Literature.
+Graduate students awarded teaching assistantships may have the opportunity to teach in the department's introductory course, Performance, Culture, and Communication.
 Other graduate students may have the opportunity to assist in the teaching of 216 Performance and Culture or other undergraduate courses.
 Students who have completed their coursework and passed the qualifying examinations may also have the opportunity to teach one of the department's 200-level classes.

 Teaching assistants are mentored by department faculty.
 Additionally, training for teaching assistants is available through Northwestern University's Searle Center for Teaching Excellence, which offers consultation, workshops, and conferences specifically geared toward graduate student teaching assistants.

 Teaching is an essential element of the education and training experience of PhD students at Northwestern.
 The Graduate School requires that all PhD students serve in some instructional capacity for at least one academic quarter during their graduate education at Northwestern.
 This teaching requirement is an integral aspect of professional development.
 The Graduate School expectation is that students' teaching work be comparable to other students within their program, and that teaching demands are as similar as possible across academic programs.